This is my love language.

 Inspired by Vedged Out.

-- Drain and rinse the cashews and add them along with the 1 cup of water and all the remaining ingredients to a blender.
+Add the cashews along with the 1 cup of water and all the remaining ingredients to a blender.
 Blend until completely smooth.
 It will be very watery.

 *Tapioca starch is essential for this recipe.
 It's what gives the cheese it’s gooey and stretchy texture.
 Any other starch or flour will not get the same result.

-*If you don't have a high-powered blender, you may want to pour the liquid through a fine mesh strainer or cheesecloth before cooking to remove any cashew bits that didn't grind up.
+*To ensure a smooth cheese, you may also want to pour the liquid through a fine mesh strainer or cheesecloth before cooking to remove any cashew bits that didn't grind up.
 This will ensure a smooth cheese texture.